niiicolai/two-easy-engine/docs/quick_start.md

-// Center the rectangle on screen mesh.transform.position.set( window.innerWidth / 2 - mesh.geometry.width / 2,
+// Center the rectangle on screen mesh.transform.position.set( renderer.getCenterX() - mesh.geometry.width / 2,
-  window.innerHeight / 2 - mesh.geometry.height / 2
+  renderer.getCenterY() - mesh.geometry.height / 2
 );

 // Add it to the scene